 As we learn more about the bodies functions we will not want to just cover up the body’s symptoms which are actually the body’s processes for healing.

 We generally do need higher doses of herbs than most are used to when dealing with an infection, so creative means are necessary, as well as potential discomfort.
 But be careful, get to know each plant and research it well.
-There are a class of herbs that known as “low dose” herbs which are herbs with some toxicity issudanmakingmedicinees and require very specific and careful dosages.
+There are a class of herbs that known as “low dose” herbs which are herbs with some toxicity issues and require very specific and careful dosages.
 For the sake of this article I will mention all herbs that are generally safe for all, unless of course, if people have individual allergies to them, so be mindful.
 It is for reasons such as this that it is always recommended to work with a healthcare provider that can monitor and enhance your knowledge base, as well as to do your own personal research through trusted materials.
 All herbal options have to be adjusted to cater to body weight and specific condition.

 Usually when sticking to a regiment we want to take our herbs right before meals.
 So 3 times a day.
 This helps us not only to remember to take our herbs, but also helps us to continue flooding our bodies with their necessary chemistry to do what they are able.
 I have often heard of people who have stomach cramps, or even food poisoning try to get a box of ginger tea and steep a tea bag in some warm water for 5 minutes.
 This is extremely insufficient, I estimate it would be more like 1 box a day.
 16 teabags, 4 teabags in 1-2 cups of water simmered on medium, for 5-10 minutes with a lid on, 4 times a day (this equals 16).
 Yes that is a lot of tea, but it’s a dosage of ginger tea that will create effects.
 It’s much easier to get fresh ginger, which greatly increases potency.
 There is something with all cells called oxidization.
 The more surface area the more oxidization happens.
 When a plant is broken up to small pieces or powder it oxidizes fast.
 This is rapid breakdown of active ingredients.
 This means they will generally be less effective than, say, getting your own herbs whole and powdering them/crushing them yourself.
 To make an herbal powder is easy, you can just use a coffee grinder and grind as needed.
 You can just supplement a powdered dosage with fresh by 1:2 ratio, 1 part fresh, 2 parts dried, this is a general rule for taking anything you would consider a kitchen spice as a medicinal herb.